 One advantage of being on the rig is that there is a permanent sea breeze which makes it slightly less humid and generally more pleasant than being on the island.
 Also, there are no mosquitoes, and no sand flies.

 Over the years various bits of junk have been discarded over the edge of the platform and these now form quite an impressive artificial house reef.
 As well as this junk, there is also a small sunken boat and some artificial reef structures.
 All this attracts marine life of various sizes, and the Seaventures house reef is dived not only by Seaventures guests, but also by guests from resort resorts on Mabul.

 A couple of hundred metres offshore from the main resorts of Mabul; transfers from Semporna are usually included in the package.

 All local dives are done as singles with a return to the rig between dives.
-On a local dives day (as opposed to the day you go to Sipadan), you will leave for the first dive around 8am and for the second round 10 to 10:30am.
+On a local dive days (as opposed to the days you go to Sipadan), you will leave for the first dive around 8am and for the second round 10 to 10:30am.
 The third included dive will be shortly after lunch around 1:30 to 2pm.

 The surface interval between the two morning dives is just long enough to grab a coffee and write up your dive log.

 There is an assumption that if you are capable of diving Sipadan (and let’s face it that’s why you’re there) you are capable of getting yourself out of bed and assembling your own gear in a tidy and timely manner ready for each dive.
 Reminders and wake-up calls are not issued.
 Apart from wetsuit, weights and basics, you don’t really need to take a towel or water bottle out on the boat with you as you are back on the rig 10 minutes after surfacing.